 Through the RI Promise program, eligible students are able to attend the Community College of Rhode Island for up to two years free of tuition and mandatory student fees.
-The RI Promise legislation is subject to renewal, revision, and/or amendment following its expiration in 2020.
+The current RI Promise legislation provides this scholarship to current and future CCRI students.